Experts Collaborate and Redesign STEM Graduate Education for Equity

 U.S. Bureau of Labor Statistics data show significant growth in STEM employment over the past 30 years, yet a significant underrepresentation of racially marginalized groups in the STEM workforce.
 Racially marginalized workers made up about 25 percent of the STEM workforce in 2021.

-“Diversifying pathways is not enough to fill gaps,” said Darsella Vigil, senior analyst and program officer, Education Futures Lab.
+“Diversifying pathways is not enough to fill gaps,” said Darsella Vigil, senior analyst and program officer for ACE's Education Futures Lab.
 “Pathways and programs must be restructured to meet the needs of current and potential graduate students who look very different than the former traditional student, especially those from underrepresented backgrounds who face unique barriers.
 STEM graduate education is failing these students.”

 During the convening’s first day, the initial group brainstorming sessions focused on how to address the shortcomings in STEM graduate education.
 The discussions made it clear that merely diversifying pathways into STEM fields is insufficient.
 Graduate programs need to meet the needs of current and potential students, especially those from underrepresented backgrounds who face unique barriers.